ror-community/ror-site/content/resources/_index.md

 ## Suggest changes or additions to ROR
 You can suggest changes or additions to the registry via the [ROR curation request form](/curation).

+## Terms of use
+All ROR IDs and metadata are provided under the [Creative Commons CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0//).

+Content on the ROR website is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Troubleshooting and support

 Contact <info@ror.org> if you are experiencing any issues using ROR.
 You can also report issues on the ROR [Github](https://www.github.com/ror-community).